-Robinhood has democratized investing, making it affordable for people of any age and income.
-It offers free stock trading and has pushed many discount brokers to offer free trading as well.
+Robinhood has democratized investing, making it accessible and affordable for people of any age and income.
+It offers commission-free trading and has pushed many discount brokers to offer free trading as well.

-A litany of controversies also surrounds the Robinhood brand.
+At the same time, a litany of controversies surrounds the Robinhood brand.

 Robinhood has contributed to a culture that has “gamified” securities trading into something similar to a casino.
-Robinhood makes investing so frictionless and accessible that some people end up trading beyond their knowledge and financial means.
+Robinhood makes investing so easy that some people end up trading beyond their knowledge and financial means.

 In this post, I’ll explain who should and shouldn’t use Robinhood.
 I’ll also explain what types of trades and investing work well with Robinhood and what’s better left to other platforms.

 - Quick Look